mmwf22/IN202/README.md

 >sudo vim /etc/ssh/sshd_config

-un-comment PasswordAuthentication and set it no "no"
+un-comment PasswordAuthentication and set it to "no"

 ![screenshot from vim](pics/password_auth.PNG)